trinhtinhve/star-global-challenge/README.md

 - edit POSTGRES_PASSWORD in .env with right password

 - edit db information (username, database, host, port) for dev and test env in src/config/database.js
 - create 2 databases with name: star_global and star_global_test.
-Open package.json and update host, username, port for 2 commands 'create_db' and 'create_db_test' then run 'npm run create_db' and 'npm run create_db_test', then input your password to connect to your db
+Open package.json and update host, username, port for 2 commands 'create_db' and 'create_db_test' then run 'npm run create_db' and 'npm run create_db_test', it will automatically prompt for a password to connect to your db

 - run 'npm run migration.migrate'